Cyclotomic $q$-Schur superalgebras: Introduction

 \section{Introduction}

-In \cite{DJM}, Dipper, James and Mathas introduced the cyclotomic $q$-Schur algebras for an arbitrary Ariki-Koike algebra or so-called cyclotomic Hecke algebras associated to the complex reflection group $W_{m,n}=\mathfrak{S}_n \ltimes(\mathbb{Z}/m\mathbb{Z})^n$, which is a natural generalization of Dipper and James' $q$-Schur algebras \cite{DJ89} for an Iwhaori-Hecke algebra of type $A$.
-Note that Dipper, James and Mathas \cite{DJM-B} and, independently, Du and Scott \cite{DS} define the $q$-Schur algebras associated to Iwahori-Hecke algebras of type $B$.
-They showed the cyclotomic $q$-Schur algebra is a cellular algebra in the sense of Graham and Lehrer \cite{GL} and Mathas \cite[Theorem~5.3]{Mathas-ASPM} showed the Schur-Weyl duality (i.e., the double centralizer property) holds between the cyclotomic Hecke algebra and cyclotomic $q$-Schur algebra under certain conditions.
+In \cite{DJM}, Dipper, James and Mathas introduced the cyclotomic $q$-Schur algebra for the Ariki-Koike algebra or so-called the cyclotomic Hecke algebra associated to the complex reflection group of type $G(m,1,n)$, which is a natural generalization of Dipper and James' $q$-Schur algebra \cite{DJ89} for the Iwhaori-Hecke algebra of type $A$.
+They showed the cyclotomic $q$-Schur algebra is a cellular algebra in the sense of Graham and Lehrer \cite{GL} and Mathas \cite[Theorem~5.3]{Mathas-ASPM} showed the Schur-Weyl duality (i.e., the double centralizer property) holds between the cyclotomic Hecke algebra and the cyclotomic $q$-Schur algebra under certain conditions.

-Motivated by the quantum Schur-Weyl duality between quantum superalgebras and Iwahori-Hecke algebras of type $A$ proved in \cite{Moon,M}, Du and Rui \cite{DR} introduced the quantum Schur superalgebras for Iwahori-Hecke algebra of type $A$ and showed these algebras are cellular algebras.
-Recently, we \cite{Zhao-duality} establish a super Schur-Weyl reciprocity between quantum superalgebra and cyclotomic Hecke algebras, which is a super analogue of the Schur-Weyl reciprocity proved independently by Sakamoto and Shoji \cite{SS} and Hu \cite{Hu}.
-Naturally, one expect a super analogue of the cyclotomic Hecke algebras, that is, a cyclotomic analogue of Du and Rui's $q$-Schur superalgebra.
+Motivated by the quantum Schur-Weyl duality between quantum superalgebra and Iwahori-Hecke algebra of type $A$ proved in \cite{Moon,M}, Du and Rui \cite{DR} introduced the quantum Schur superalgebra for the Iwahori-Hecke algebra of type $A$ and showed it is a cellular (super)algebra.
+In \cite{Zhao-duality}, the author establishes the super Schur-Weyl reciprocity between quantum superalgebra and cyclotomic Hecke algebra , which is a super analogue of the Schur-Weyl reciprocity proved independently by Sakamoto and Shoji \cite{SS} and Hu \cite{Hu}.

+Inspired by the aforementioned works, the aim of this paper is to introduce the cyclotomic $q$-Schur superalgebra and study its properties along the line of \cite{DJM}.
+More precisely, we first define the ``permutation supermodule" of the cyclotomic Hecke algebra (see Definition~\ref{Def:Supermodule}) and describe its basis explicitely (see Theorem~\ref{Them:M-basis}).
+Then the cyclotomic $q$-Schur superalgebra is defined as the endomorphism (super)algebra of the direct sum of all ``permutation supermodules" (see Definition~\ref{Def:Cyclotomi-Schur}), which is a natural generalization of Dipper-James-Mathas' cyclotomic $q$-Schur algebra and Du-Rui's quantum Schur superalgebra.